gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
+v2.0.2.0  2014/04/09 Added ability to use std::endl with Log objects (i.e. debugMsg and errorMsg), closes #10.
 v2.0.1.0  2014/04/09 Added safe guard if output logging stream pointers in the Log class are null, closes #9.
 Add relevant unit test.
 Removed slotmachine-cpp from the list of dependencies in README, closes #8. v2.0.0.0  2014/04/08 Added ability to create a CSV file from a CsvCpp::Table object, closes #4.
 Added relevant unit test. v1.1.1.0  2014/04/08 Added constructor for Parser class and set lineDelimiter to default to '\r\n'.
 Added ability for the user to specify the field delimiter, closes #5.
 Renamed 'elements' to 'fields', and 'rows' to 'records', to follow RFC 4180, closes #6.
 Added info to README about being standards complant.